-- 41.1 Proceedings at a meeting of a Council or a Council Committee are not invalidated because of: - (a) a vacancy in a civic office, or - (b) a failure to give notice of the meeting to any Councillor or Committee Member, or - (c) any defect in the election or appointment of a Councillor or Committee Member, or - (d) a failure of a Councillor or a Committee Member to disclose a pecuniary interest, or to refrain from the consideration or discussion of/or vote on, the relevant matter, at a Council or Committee meeting in accordance with Section 451, or - (e) a failure to comply with the Code of Meeting Practice.
+- (a) a vacancy in a civic office, or - (b) a failure to give notice of the meeting to any councillor or committee member, or - (c) any defect in the election or appointment of a councillor or committee member, or - (d) a failure of a councillor or a committee member to disclose a pecuniary interest, or to refrain from the consideration or discussion of/or vote on, the relevant matter, at a Council or committee meeting in accordance with section 451, or - (e) a failure to comply with the Code of Meeting Practice.

-42 RECORDING OF VOTING ON PLANNING MATTERS (Section 375A Local Government Act)
+42 RECORDING OF VOTING ON PLANNING MATTERS (section 375A of the Act)

-- In this section, planning decision means a decision made in the exercise of a function of a Council under the Environmental Planning and Assessment Act 1979: - (a) including a decision relating to a Development Application, an Environmental Planning Instrument, a Development Control Plan or a Development Contribution Plan under that Act, but - (b) not including the making of an order under Division 2A of Part 6 of that Act. - (2) The General Manager is required to keep a register containing, for each planning decision made at a meeting of the Council or a Council Committee, the names of the Councillors who supported the decision and the names of any Councillors who opposed (or are taken to have opposed) the decision. - (3) For the purpose of maintaining the register, a division is required to be called whenever a motion for a planning decision is put at a meeting of the Council or a Council Committee. - (4) Each decision recorded in the register is to be described in the register or identified in a manner that enables the description to be obtained from another publicly available document, and is to include the information required by the regulations. - (5) This section extends to a meeting that is closed to the public.
+- 42.1 In this section, "planning decision" means a decision made in the exercise of a function of a Council under the Environmental Planning and Assessment Act 1979 ('EPA Act'): - (a) including a decision relating to a Development Application, an Environmental Planning Instrument, a Development Control Plan or a Development Contribution Plan under the EPA Act, but - (b) not including the making of an order under division 2A of part 6 of the EPA Act. - 42.2 The General Manager is required to keep a register containing, for each planning decision made at a meeting of the Council or a Council committee, the names of the councillors who supported the decision and the names of any councillors who opposed, or are taken to have opposed, the decision. - 42.3 For the purpose of maintaining the register, a division is required to be called whenever a motion for a planning decision is put at a meeting of the Council or a Council committee. - 42.4 Each decision recorded in the register is to be described in the register or identified in a manner that enables the description to be obtained from another publicly available document, and is to include the information required by the regulations. - 42.5 This section extends to a meeting that is closed to the public.